 Major Area Coursework

-Students in the PhD program specialize within one area of political science: American Politics, Comparative Politics, or International Relations.
+Students in the PhD program specialize within one area of political science: American Politics, Comparative Politics, International Relations, or Political Theory.
 They must take at least five graduate-level courses (or the equivalent of 20 semester hours) of coursework in their substantive area.
 Students must also attend to any course requirements imposed on majors by the area; the decision to impose specific requirements is solely at the discretion of the area.

 Minor Area Coursework